dfout/dfout/README.md

 Those are the questions I ask myself in each project.

-From museum sites to robust data-driven software, I am a flexible developer that will meet needs and contribute new ideas in any field.
+From museum sites to robust data-driven software, I am a flexible developer and life-long learner that strives to meet needs and is open to contribute new ideas in any field.

 Contact me to talk more: